webclinic017/gotolong/README.md

 git clone https://github.com/surinder432/gotolong

+## Install Database schema
+The db schema is in {GOTOLONG_HOME}/db-schema/ directory.

+Create the database schema.

 ## Configuration

 For DB name, user and password

-1. Modify top level : config.ini
+Modify top level :

+config.ini

 Currently, it is used by non django loaders of most modules.

-2. Modify django config file for DB : src/django-proj-root/mysite/settings.py
-Currently, it is used by django for viewing/browsing the data.

-## Generating reports
+## Input Data

-### global scope
-provide input-global-data

 ### user scope
-provide input-user-data

-### Create Database schema
-The db schema is in {GOTOLONG_HOME}/db-schema/ directory.
-Install this.
+Gather and store files like bank statement, demat summary and demat detailed data in input-user-data

-### generate report for all modules
+## Generate report for all modules
-# source config.sh
 cd {GOTOLONG_HOME}/

 ./config.sh

 {GOTOLONG_HOME}/src/all_reports.sh

-### check output data
-check output-global-data
-check output-user-data
+## Explore the reports using web browser

+### Django DB config
+Modify django config file for DB name, user name and password :
+${GOTOLONG_HOME}/src/django-proj-root/mysite/settings.py

+### Django Web Server
+The django project is capable of browsing the data stored in 'gotolong' database.
+The migration from offline files to the web interface is still in progress

+cd ${GOTOLONG_HOME}/src/django-proj-root/

+python manage.py runserver

+Use the URL given here to browse the reports.

-## Modules Description
+## Code Modules Description

 ## amfi module